rudibakaal/Sentiment-Analysis-with-Tensorflow/README.md

-# Detecting-SMS-Spam-with-Tensorflow
+# Sentiment-Analysis-with-Tensorflow

 ## Motivation
-A binary classification machine learning algorithm for detecting SMS spam.
+A binary classification machine learning algorithm for determining Yelp review sentiments.

 The dataset contains 1000 Yelp reviews labelled with positive or negative sentiments.
 [1].